bernardoccordeiro/go_concepts/README.md

 This would make Go search for the example.com/greetings dependency in the parent directory, instead of as a published module.

 More information might be added here with time.

+To know more about a function, it is possible to run the `go doc` command, such as:

+`go doc fmt Prinln`